 No one should make you feel like you can't be yourself or that decisions are not consensual.
-Child abuse and neglect, sexual assault and harassment, abusive relationships, and stalking takes choices away from survivors and can leave you coping with a range of impacts.
+Child abuse and neglect, sexual assault and harassment, abusive relationships, identity-based harm, and stalking takes choices away from survivors and can leave you coping with a range of impacts.

 We know that people often handle things on their own.
 Still at times it may feel overwhelming or triggering.
 You may have concerns, such as how to navigate space if you live, work, or are in class with the person(s) who caused harm.